aiijunior/aquaticswimtrack11/README.md

         is_registration_open boolean NOT NULL DEFAULT false,
         number_of_lanes integer NOT NULL DEFAULT 8
     );
+    -- RLS Policies for competition_info
     ALTER TABLE public.competition_info ENABLE ROW LEVEL SECURITY;
     DROP POLICY IF EXISTS "Public can read competition info" ON public.competition_info;
     CREATE POLICY "Public can read competition info" ON public.competition_info FOR SELECT USING (true);
+    -- Cleanup old/conflicting policies
     DROP POLICY IF EXISTS "Admins can manage competition info" ON public.competition_info;
+    DROP POLICY IF EXISTS "Admins can insert competition info" ON public.competition_info;
+    DROP POLICY IF EXISTS "Admins can update and delete competition info" ON public.competition_info;
+    DROP POLICY IF EXISTS "Admins can write to competition info" ON public.competition_info;
-    CREATE POLICY "Admins can manage competition info" ON public.competition_info FOR ALL USING (auth.role() = 'authenticated');
+    -- Consolidated write policy for authenticated users CREATE POLICY "Admins can write to competition info" ON public.competition_info FOR ALL
+        USING (auth.role() = 'authenticated')
+        WITH CHECK (auth.role() = 'authenticated');

     -- Table for Swimmers
     CREATE TABLE IF NOT EXISTS public.swimmers (